wanghaisheng/responsive-landing-page-starter/content/blog/en/deploying-pythonanywhere-with-the-messages-api.md

 zappa==0.52.0
 ```

-For a bash console, we will be using the `nano` text editor.
+In your PythonAnywhere bash console, we will be using the `nano` text editor.
 The next step is adding the `whatsapp.py` and `requirements.txt` to our PythonAnywhere account; the best step is to copy and paste the code to the clipboard.
 Then open the bash console using your text editor:

 ```bash
 nano whatsapp.py